thetoasta/startweb/README.md

 # Start Discord Website
 This is the official website, which is hosted on vercel.
 [Website](https://startweb.vercel.app)

+Note that you have switched to the dev branch, which does do changes.
+This is not free of bugs like main, and this may have issues.
+But the good side is you will get early features!
+[Dev Build](https://earlystartweb.vercel.app)
 ## Point of bot
 The bot is for people to start of a server with ease. (get it? start?)
 ## Developer(s)